letakeane/gridpractice/module-3/lesson-plans/async-testing.md

 ## Process

+- Write and discuss
+  - What makes testing asynchronous code difficult
 - Intro the code we're going be testing
 - Stub out the four initial tests
   - Can be a good spot for discussion on test names as descriptions of behavior